-When I first visited Thailand back in 2013, elephant riding and tiger petting were MUST DO tourist attractions.
-But over the years the mistreatment of animals has come into the spotlight and it’s definitely something to be avoided during your trip.
+When I first visited Thailand back in 2013, elephant riding and tiger petting were MUST-DO tourist attractions.
+But over the years, the mistreatment of animals has come into the spotlight and it’s definitely something to avoid during your trip.

 But you don’t have to avoid elephants altogether!
 There are plenty of companies in Chiang Mai that allow you to feed, bathe, and generally hang out with elephants (for an exorbitant price) without actually ever climbing on their backs for a ride.
 Most tout themselves as “rescue organizations” which we find a bit difficult to believe.
 Are there really enough wounded wild elephants wandering around Thailand to supply the dozens of organizations?
 Doubtful.

 Do your research to find a reputable elephant organization and avoid any that advertise elephant riding or elephant shows.
 We had a great experience with Maerim Elephant Sanctuary in Chiang Mai.

 Another possible scam that you might run into is getting incorrect change back from street vendors.
 Keep small change on you and be sure to count your change – just in case!

 I’m realizing as I write this that I may be portraying Thai people as horrible scammers.
 And that is not the case at all!
 Most Thai people are incredibly warm, friendly, and happy to interact with foreigners.
 But unfortunately, as with every country in the world, there are a few bad seeds.

 7. Cash is King